rohithv999/DSA/README.md

 Longest Alternating Subsequence Problem
-Coin change-making problem (unlimited supply of coins) Coin Change Problem — Find total number of ways to get the denomination of coins Find maximum profit earned from at most K stock transactions
+Coin change-making problem (unlimited supply of coins) Coin Change Problem — Find total number of ways to get the denomination of coins Find maximum profit earned from at most K stock transactionss